Health Resources for Parents

 At UM Pediatrics at Midtown, our doctors work together with parents to keep kids healthy.
 One aspect of this team approach to pediatric primary care is that we try to be a resource for parents as they guide their families in healthy living.

-We do this in a one-on-one setting at appointments, but also we have created these health resources to answer common questions.
+We also have created these health resources to answer common questions.

 Hidden Sugars in Kids Snacks